FAQs About California’s Updated Sexual Harassment Law

 Training can be facilitated online or as a group-training with an instructor.
 Employees who wish to utilize a trainer have 3 options for those qualified to do so: attorneys, HR Professionals, or university instructors with specific credentials.

-Vivid offers an online Sexual Harassment and Discrimination Prevention for California to ensure compliance.
+HSI offers an online Sexual Harassment and Discrimination Prevention for California to ensure compliance.

 Other relevant training regarding Sexual Harassment include: